chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 configuration artifacts (e.g. PowerShell scripts or MOF files) from other contexts to make use of that knowledge from within Chef.
 They also have few restrictions on what features of DSC can be used, so limitations on the data types that can be assigned to `dsc_resource` for example may be bypassed by using the less seamless `dsc_script` or `dsc_mof` resources.

+## Requirements

+The integration of DSC into Chef has the following requirements:

+* All interaction with DSC should happen through Chef resources in recipes
+* There should be an "easy" resource usage that requires no knowledge of DSC syntax, only standard Chef DSL
+* The easy mode should defend against script injection attacks
+* There should be a more direct resource interaction that allows those with knowledge of or access to DSC native language artifacts defined with the PowerShell DSC or Managed Object Format (MOF) languages to use those languages from Chef recipes
+* The resources that abstract the direct integration should automate all actual interactions with DSC subsystems such as the Local Configuration Manager.
+* Errors returned from the Local Configuration Manager should be surfaced in Chef error output within the narrowest lexical scope possible to facilitate efficient debugging of recipes
+* In order to use DSC resources in Chef, Users unfamiliar with DSC should not be required to understand beyond knowing the
+following:
+    * How to find the name and purpose of a useful resource from easily accessible documentation
+    * How to find vendor-authored documentation for the resource
+    * How to identify the names and meanings of the DSC properties of the resource
+* For Chef resources used to access DSC, the Chef resource's idempotence in terms of changing state and reporting that the state was changed (or not) should mirror that reported by applicable underlying DSC resources

 ### Simple examples